 You need: – Hiren’s Boot CD / USB: http://www.hirensbootcd.org/files/Hirens.BootCD.13.2.zip Update 21-11-2016: Mini Linux was removed from recent Hiren’s Boot CD versions.
 The last Hiren’s Boot CD to include Mini Linux is version 13.2 which you can download from the link above. – Physical access to your SSD (i.e. open up your computer case)

-1. Insert Hiren’s Boot CD / USB into your computer and boot from it.
+1. Burn Hiren’s Boot CD to a CD or create a bootable USB stick, insert it into your computer and boot from it.

 2. Select ‘Mini Linux’ from the menu and hit Enter.